igormironchik/qt-widgets-on-real-example/chapter01/tape.md

 ```

 We created new FrameOnTape object, added it to the list and to the layout.
 Connected
-clicked() signal to do stuff for current frame.
-And adjusted size of all widget.
+clicked() signal to do stuff for the current frame.
+And resized the entire widget.
 So, when
-new frame will be added to the tape tape will grow in width.
+a new frame will be added the tape will grow in width.

 setCurrentFrame() is quite simple.